The Twin (2024) review – A generic trauma horror on Shudder

 The entire movie acts as something of an analogue for that aforementioned grieving process and the impact of CPTSD.
 It’s the whole “confronting grief, forgiving yourself, moving on but not forgetting” thing.
 With that in mind, the horror takes a real back seat to some over the top melodrama.

-This might sound, at least, somewhat appealing.
+This might sound somewhat appealing.
 After all, a lot of horror movies manage to work with this theme tremendously well.
-The Twin, however, suffers from some laborious pacing that makes it feel like a real chore.
+The Twin, however, suffers from some laborious pacing that makes it feel like a real chore to get through.
 The middle part of the movie is consistently punctuated by Nicholas moping around the grim looking house and doing very little of anything.
+It’s incredibly repetitive.

 This is one of those movies that is both top and bottom heavy.
 The drama that sets up the story is all weighted in the first few minutes and the horror all takes place in the last ten.
 The rest of the film is simply sitting around waiting for it to do something… anything.
 This only adds to that impossible to ignore sense that this is an overwhelmingly generic and forgettable horror movie.